FAA boss says agency won’t be swayed by ‘pressure’ to approve Boeing’s 737 MAX

 The clear underlying message was that Boeing will not control the timetable for getting clearance to fly the MAX again, despite repeated declarations by the company that it expects the go-ahead by year-end.

-And on Friday, Congress added to the pressure on Boeing by demanding answers to a series of tough questions about how the MAX was originally designed, and what and when the company knew about “potentially catastrophic” vulnerabilities.
+And on Friday, Congress added to the pressure on Boeing by demanding answers, to a series of supplementary questions based on testimony at an Oct.
+30 public hearing about how the MAX was originally designed, and what and when the company knew about “potentially catastrophic” vulnerabilities.

-“I know there is a lot of pressure to return this aircraft to service quickly,” Dickson said in a video distributed as a “Straight from Steve” message to Federal Aviation Administration employees on Thursday.
+Dickson’s message was delivered in a video distributed as a “Straight from Steve” message to Federal Aviation Administration employees on Thursday.

+“I know there is a lot of pressure to return this aircraft to service quickly,” Dickson said.
 “But I want you to know that I want you to take the time you need, and focus solely on safety.
 I’ve got your back.”

 “I support what you are doing to scrutinize this aircraft carefully,” he said.
 “I’ll support the time that you need to conduct a thorough, deliberate process for a safe return to service.”